 As its name says, the Viper PST (Precision Shooting Tactical) optics is purpose-built for competition and tactical purposes.

-Vortex Optics Viper PST Gen II 5-25x50 is a second-generation with significant improvements to Gen I. the scope is more durable and comes with better glass, larger eye box and eye relief.
+Vortex long rang scope, the Viper PST Gen II 5-25x50 is a second-generation with significant improvements to Gen I. the scope is more durable and comes with better glass, larger eye box and eye relief.

 The one-piece 30mm main tube is built from a solid block of aircraft-grade 6061-T6 aluminum for more strength and reliability.